Dear readers of ADxS.org, please forgive the disruption.

 The parasite reproduces exclusively in wild and domestic cats.1

-In rodents, T. gondii infection causes
+In rodents, a T. gondii infection causes

-• An increased risk behavior in rats8910
+• Increased risk behavior in rats8910

 • An attraction to cat urine10

-• A lower avoidance of open spaces10
+• Less avoidance of open spaces10

-• Car accidents (2.65 times increased)11
+• Car accidents (2.65 times higher)11

-• Mental illness,12 such as schizophrenia (odds ratio 2.7)13
+• Mental illnesses,12 such as schizophrenia (odds ratio 2.7)13

 • Neuroticism10